cometbft/cometbft/docs/app-dev/indexing-transactions.md

 transferNodeNothingEndblock12        1

 ```
-The key is thus formed of the event type, the attribute key and value, the event the attribute belongs to (`EndBlock` or `BeginBlock`),
-the height and the event number.
 The event number is a local variable kept by the indexer and incremented when a new event is processed.
 It is an `int64` variable and has no other semantics besides being used to associate attributes belonging to the same events within a height.
 This variable is not atomically incremented as event indexing is deterministic. **Should this ever change**, the event id generation
 will be broken.